sandeshhegde83/SharingState-Between-Angular-React/README.md

-# Demo for State Sharing between React and Angular using Redux
+# Sharing the state using the same Redux Store between React and Angular

+Calling Action Reducers from within Angular Controller; Store Subscribsction and updation happens from within React
 ###Getting Started###

 ```